Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

 There are strong arguments, however, against the plausibility of this postulate.
 Unlike a physical object such as the electromagnetic field, the pilot field is sourceless and is without an energy density.
 Furthermore, the influence of the pilot field is independent of its magnitude; it can be multiplied by an arbitrary constant without changing its effect on the motion of the particles.
-Finally, for a system of $N$ particles, it is represented mathematically as a function in the $3N$-dimensional configuration space of the particles rather than in physical space.
+Finally, for a system of $N$ particles, it is represented mathematically as a function on the $3N$-dimensional configuration space of the particles rather than in physical space.
 For these reasons the pilot field should be viewed as nothing more than an auxiliary mathematical construct.
-As a result, there is no physical basis for requiring it to be finite, continuous, and single-valued.
-The de~Broglie-Bohm theory, therefore, lacks a physical justification for using eigenvalue problems to achieve quantization.
-(These same comments apply to the quantization procedure of standard quantum mechanics.))
+As a result, there is no \emph{physical} basis for requiring it to be finite, continuous, and single-valued.
+The de~Broglie--Bohm theory, therefore, lacks a physical justification for using eigenvalues to achieve quantization.
+(This lack of physical justification is true of standard quantum mechanics, as well.)

-The theory of discrete extension, on the other hand, is based on the unitary physical concept of a clustor and does not postulate the existence of an associated physical field.
-Therefore, in this theory, the mathematical requirements stated above are irrelevant.
-As shown below, quantization emerges naturally from the dynamical equations of the theory without the need for supplementary mathematical conditions.
+The theory of discrete extension, on the other hand, leads to the unitary primitive ontology of a DEO and does not postulate the existence of an associated physical field.
+Therefore, in this theory, the mathematical restrictions stated above for the pilot wave are irrelevant.
+As shown below (section~\ref{sec:Quantization}), quantization emerges directly from the dynamic equations of the theory without the need for these supplementary conditions.

-\subsubsection{\it \textbf{Motion Equations}}
+\subsubsection{Motion Equations}